veth14/SIA101_Project/PRESENTATION_SCRIPT.md

 ## 1. Introduction

 Good day everyone.
-Today I’ll be presenting our hotel management system built for **Balay Ginhawa**.
+Today We’ll be presenting our hotel management system built for **Balay Ginhawa**.

 This system is designed to support **two main perspectives**: